 I’ve been smitten since.

-I fell for Gallo Pinto, the black beans and rice that is a national dish (and treasure).
+I fell for Gallo Pinto, the black beans and rice that is a national Costa Rican dish (and treasure).

 But it’s not just me.
 Beans are on the big stage.
-The United Nations declared that 2016 is the International Year of Pulses.
+The United Nations declared that 2016 as the International Year of Pulses.

 Pulses are a group of 12 crops that includes dry beans, dry peas, chickpeas, and lentils.
 These hearty crops are high in protein, fiber, various vitamins, and provide amino acids.